 Note: Trying to use a boxed curriculum as a crash course over the summer will probably not be your best option here.
 You can use pieces of the curriculum, but do not try to implement the entire thing.
 You and your child will only end up immensely frustrated.
 It is better to piece together what you need.

 This step actually has endless possibilities – which I find very exciting and encouraging.
 I’ll try to cover a few of the ones I believe to be the most helpful.

 Video: When we moved, and found our oldest son needed an Economics course in order to graduate by our state’s standards, I turned to Compass Classroom’s video series.
 He worked his way through it at a good pace, and had it finished in record time.

 A curriculum with a video component can often help mom out when she doesn’t have sufficient knowledge in a subject, and would like her child to work at a solid pace.

 Internet Resources: My oldest daughter currently works from a Scope and Sequence we found online for Algebra and then uses Khan Academy to work through that S&S. (By the way, she’s not doing this because she’s trying to “catch up,” but because traditional math curricula has never worked well for her.)

-You might also consider using apps like Starfall or ABC Mouse to help a child who is having trouble reading.
+You might also consider using apps like Reading Eggs, Starfall, ABC Mouse to help a child who is having trouble reading.
 Similarly, if your child is behind in certain concepts in math, you can use an app or website to give them plenty of practice in that concept.